5 reasons to visit the Falkland Islands

 The Falkland Islands are home to many black-browed albatross colonies

-Which exact locations you visit in the Falkland Islands depends on the weather, season and ship itinerary, making it impossible to guarantee where you’ll land.
+Which exact locations you visit in your cruise to the Falkland Islands depends on the weather, season and ship itinerary, making it impossible to guarantee where you’ll land.
 The only exception to this is Stanley: except under unusual circumstances ships will call in here for essential immigration checks.

 From the extraordinary black-browed albatross colonies at West Point and New Island, there are some amazing places to see seabirds.
 For penguins, Carcass Island is famous for its magellanic colony, while there is the chance of seeing four species in one landing at Saunders Island.
 Bleaker Island is noted for its rockhoppers and sealions.